Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD

 \section{Phenomenological results and coupling coefficients}

 Our results are calculated at a centre-of-mass energy of $\sqrt{s}=14$\,TeV.
-The parton distribution functions PDF4LHC15~\cite{Butterworth:2015oua,CT14,MMHT14,NNPDF} have been used, interfaced via LHAPDF~\cite{Buckley:2014ana}, along with the corresponding value for $\alpha_s$.
-We use NLO parton densities and strong coupling evolution for the LO and NLO predictions, and NNLO PDFs for the \nnloapp{} calculation.
+The parton distribution functions PDF4LHC15~\cite{Butterworth:2015oua,CT14,MMHT14,NNPDF} have been used, interfaced via LHAPDF~\cite{Buckley:2014ana}, along with the corresponding value for $\alpha_s(\mu)$.
+We use NLO parton densities and strong coupling evolution for the LO and NLO predictions, and NNLO PDFs and strong coupling evolution for the \nnloapp{} calculation.
 The masses of the Higgs boson and the top quark have been fixed to $m_h=125$\,GeV, $m_t=173$\,GeV and their widths have been set to zero.
-The top quark mass is renormalised in the on-shell scheme.
+The top-quark mass is renormalised in the on-shell scheme.